mudasiri/Vet-Clinic/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-> Describe how a new developer could make use of your project.
+> Follow below to get started with the project.

 To get a local copy up and running, follow these steps.